jennyChoudhry/manager/README.md

 ### Schedule

 I am typically in the office between 9:30AM and 5PM.
 On some days, I drop and pick up my dog from daycare.
-I may be online in the evening and may work from home a few times a month.
+I may be online in the evening or early morning and may work from home a few times a month.

 Very few things are more important than talking to you if you want to talk to me.
 If you need to talk, let’s talk.